elieandraos/clockwork/README.md

 ```

 # Custom rules
 Custom rules can be created with the `extend()` method.
-This method accepts two parameters:
+This method accepts three parameters:
-- The first, is the name of the rule name.
+- The first, is the name of the rule name
-- The second, is the closure that should be executed when calling the rule
+- The second, is the closure (should return a boolean) that should be executed when calling the rule
+- The third (optional), is the rule's error message (default: 'Invalid')

 ```javascript
 validator